neomatrix369/OpenJDKProductivityTool/mani/openJDKProdTool/Readme.md

      * SLF4J

 Note: some of the above can be installed via the Help > Install New Software menu option in Eclipse or by dropping the .jar files into the plugins folder.

-The rest are covered by the pom.xml or require manual intervention.
 JBehave is required to wire the BDD stories with Java classes & methods will need to be manually installed.

 Resources
 ---------